HatchApps/xavier-help/api.md

 To generate a token please use the following instructions:

-In Xavier head to "Your Settings" and under the API tab generate your token.
+In Precision head to "Your Settings" and under the API tab generate your token.

 ![Generate token](./images/api-token.png)